Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 The Zero Waste Academy (ZWA) was established in 2002 by the Zero Waste New Zealand Trust, Massey University and the Palmerston North City Council (PNCC).
-The ZWA is located within the Institute of Agriculture and Environment at Massey University.
+The ZWA is located within the School of Agriculture and Environment at Massey University.
 The aim of the ZWA is to facilitate R&D engagement between the PNCC (and more broadly New Zealand waste and recycling industry) and the University’s academic community.

 It has been said: “Nature is a zero waste system… nature recycles everything… why do we find it hard to follow such a good example.”
 The generation and flow of material resources through our economy links directly to energy use, GHG emissions, chemical and physical pollution and other environmental impacts.
 The theory and practice of ‘zero waste’ is based upon the alternative view that, all discarded materials are fundamentally resources.
 The aim of zero waste is the sustainable management of resources, throughout the whole life-cycle of all economic production.

 “As a pollutant waste demands control.
 As an embodiment of accumulated energy and materials it invites an alternative.” - Robin Murray, Zero Waste (2002).